-- 1. Obtain a microfuge tube of PCR master mix with primers (MM), a microfuge tube of molecular grade water (H2O), 4 sterile microfuge tubes, one strip of 8 PCR tubes, a microfuge tube of a known bacterial suspension for a positive control (PC). - 2.
+- Obtain a microfuge tube of PCR master mix with primers (MM), a microfuge tube of molecular grade water (H2O), 4 sterile microfuge tubes, one strip of 8 PCR tubes, a microfuge tube of a known bacterial suspension for a positive control (PC). - 2.
 Aliquot 13.5 μ L of the PCR master mix to 6 tubes of a labeled PCR strip (leave the other 2 tubes empty). - 3.
-Each student will pick one bacterial colony, make a stab culture and immediately mix bacteria in sterile molecular-grade water. - 4.
+Each student will pick one bacterial colony and immediately mix bacteria in sterile molecular-grade water. - 4.
 The bacterial colony mixed in sterile, molecular-grade water is your colony suspension. - 5.
-Add 11.5 μ L of each colony suspension in one of the first four PCR tubes, add 11.5 μ L of the positive control to the fifth PCR tube, and 11.5 μ L of molecular grade water to the sixth PCR tube that contains the PCR master mix.
+Each student then adds 11.5 μ L of their colony suspension in one of the first four PCR tubes, add 11.5 μ L of the positive control to the fifth PCR tube, and 11.5 μ L of molecular grade water to the sixth PCR tube that contains the PCR master mix.
+What is the purpose of the sixth PCR tube?